Liu Tun: Managing the Eastern Court

 In 305, Emperor Hui was forcibly relocated from Luoyang to Chang'an by Sima Yong.
 The imperial court was divided into two, with the Western Court in Chang'an and the Eastern Court in Luoyang.
-Liu Tun, as well as the prominent ministers, Xun Fan and Zhou Fu were left behind to manage politics in Luoyang on behalf of the emperor.
+Liu Tun, as well as the prominent ministers Xun Fan and Zhou Fu, were left behind to manage politics in Luoyang on behalf of the emperor.

 Later that year, the Prince of Donghai Sima Yue rallied the forces in the east to campaign against Sima Yong and bring Emperor Hui back to Luoyang.
 The general, Zhou Quan (周權), forged a proclamation to restore the deposed Empress Yang Xianrong in Luoyang but was foiled and killed.
 Sima Yong then issued an edict ordering her to commit suicide on the grounds that she was inciting rebellion.
-However, Liu Tun and his peers defended her, stating that she was under tight surveillance and that she was unaware of any plot.
-Sima Yong was furious and ordered his subordinate, Lü Lang (呂朗) to arrest Liu Tun, prompting him to flee to the Prince of Gaomi, Sima Lüe at Qing province.
+However, Liu Tun and his peers defended her, stating that she was under tight surveillance and was unaware of any plot.
+Sima Yong was furious and ordered his subordinate, Lü Lang (呂朗), to arrest Liu Tun, prompting him to flee to the Prince of Gaomi, Sima Lüe, in Qing province.

-In 306, the Prefect of Jian County, Liu Bogen (劉伯根), became a bandit and rose an army in rebellion in Qing province.
+In 306, the Prefect of Jian County, Liu Bogen (劉伯根), became a bandit and raised an army in rebellion in Qing province.
 As Bogen led his followers towards the provincial capital, Linzi, Sima Lüe appointed Liu Tun as Grand Chief Controller and General Who Guards the Army before sending him to fight the rebels.
 However, Liu Tun was defeated and fled back to Luoyang.

 In June that same year, Sima Yue returned Emperor Hui to the capital with his forces.
-Yang Xianrong, who was grateful to Liu Tun for saving her life, reported to the emperor about his deeds.
-As a result, Liu Tun was restored to his previous title, given the office of Household Counsellor With Golden Tassel and once again appointed Colonel-Director of Retainers.
+Yang Xianrong, who was grateful to Liu Tun for saving her life, reported to the emperor on his deeds.
+As a result, Liu Tun was restored to his previous title, given the office of Household Counsellor with Golden Tassel, and once again appointed Colonel-Director of Retainers.